PeterCamilleri/CX16/vm/README.md

 "wrapping up" the layers below it.
 A VM is just such a layer.

 VMs take many forms so that it is no surprise that over the years, many names have been given to this concept.
-Some are:
+Some alternatives are:

-* Virtual Machine
-* Byte Code Interpreter
+* Byte Code Interpreter (a general name).
-* P-Code Interpreter
+* P-Code Interpreter for UCSD Pascal.
 * TIL - Threaded Interpretive Language, the most prominent being FORTH.
-* YARV - Yet Another Ruby Virtual machine
+* YARV - Yet Another Ruby Virtual machine.
-* JVM - Java Virtual Machine
+* JVM - Java Virtual Machine.
 * LLVM - formally known as the Low Level Virtual Machine.
+* Sweet-16 - A virtual coprocessor for the Apple \]\[.

 There too many to list here, this is a powerful and popular programming tool.